funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 ### Get started (onboarding)

-The onboarding process is pretty straightforward and simple, with a few design decisions I would question, but on average, simple enough (provided you’re not inviting contributors yet).
+The onboarding process is pretty straightforward, with a few design decisions I would question, but on average, simple enough (provided you’re not inviting contributors yet).

 #### What works?